microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-03.md

 ### Introduction

 Now that we have some code, we need an environment to deploy it to!
 The term Infrastructure as Code (IaC) refers to using code-based templates repeatedly and consistently to create the dev, test, and prod infrastructure environments.
-We can automate the deployment of Azure services we need with an Azure Resource Manager (ARM) template, which we can invoke as part of a GitHub Actions workflow.
+We can automate the deployment of Azure services we need with an Azure Resource Manager (ARM), Bicep, or other type of template, which we can invoke as part of a GitHub Actions workflow.

 Review the following articles: